au-rajesh-sharma/shopplusplus/README.md

 email: user1@email.com
 Password: 123456

-or, register as new user with name, email, password
+or, register as new user with name, email, password (mock info)

 ### [Admin User Login:]